Small molecule entity – New chemical entity

 New chemical entity drug discovery capacity at Domain Therapeutics

 Over the past decades, Domain Therapeutics has accumulated a solid track record in SME drug discovery illustrated by multiple programs reaching the clinic (Foliglurax mGluR4 PAM for Parkinson’s disease, M1069 adenosine antagonist in collaboration with Merck KGgA for immuno-oncology) or the pre-IND studies ( DT-9081 EP4R antagonist for immuno-oncology).
-This expertise was recently reinforced with the acquisition in 2020 of Prestwick Chemical, a company founded by Pr Camille G. Wermuth, with great expertise in medicinal chemistry.
+This expertise was reinforced with the acquisition in 2020 of Prestwick Chemical, a company founded by Pr Camille G. Wermuth, with great expertise in medicinal chemistry.
 Such acquisition enabled Domain Therapeutics to double the size of its chemistry department In addition, Domain Therapeutics possesses its proprietary SME chemical library used in high throughput screening efforts to initiate drug discovery programs, and its own technology platform bioSens-All®️ dedicated to the characterization of multiple signalling pathways downstream of a GPCR activation.
 Thanks to this, Domain Therapeutics is able to launch multiple small molecule drug discovery programs with the objective to bring to the clinic small molecule drugs as promising immunotherapies.

 bioSens-All®️ platform